-- Set up Kerberos on these clusters using an Active Directory or MIT KDC - · Enable TLS on the Cloudera Manager cluster for communication with components and services - Ensure that the CDP Private Cloud Base cluster is on the same network as the OpenShift cluster

-- Configure PostgreSQL database as an external database for the CDP Private Cloud Base cluster components - Configure the CDP Private Cloud Base cluster hostnames to be forward and reverse resolvable in DNS from the OpenShift cluster - · Allow websocket traffic and https traffic when you use a load balancer with the OpenShift external API
+- Set up Kerberos on these clusters using an Active Directory. - Enable TLS on the Cloudera Manager cluster for communication with components and services. - Ensure that the CDP Private Cloud Base cluster is on the same network as the OpenShift cluster. - Configure PostgreSQL database as an external database for the CDP Private Cloud Base cluster components. - Configure the CDP Private Cloud Base cluster hostnames to be forward and reverse resolvable in DNS from the OpenShift cluster. - Allow websocket traffic and https traffic when you use a load balancer with the OpenShift external API. - Ensure hive user is able to create and list an Ozone bucket.
+For information about creating and listing ozone bucket, see Managing buckets.